FdI96/Tic-Tac-Toe/README.md

 # Getting started :

-In this project, I set up all the files to start the project, like the linters, bin and lib directorys and make the "main.rb" file executable.
+In this second milestone project, I created the "User's interface" to dive in to the basic game flow.

 # Prerequisites :